Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Mixed Random Variables

 \section{Mixed Random Variables}

-In this section, we extend the results of Section~\ref{sec:MI_est} to MI estimation when $\mathbf{X}$ and $\mathbf{Y}$ may have a mixture of discrete and continuous components.
-For simplicity, we focus primarily on the important case when $\mathbf{X}$ is continuous and $\mathbf{Y}$ is discrete (case 2 in Section~\ref{sec:intro}).
-The more general case when $\X$ and $\Y$ may have any mixture of continuous and discrete components (case 3 in Section~\ref{sec:intro}) is discussed in Section~\ref{subsec:general_rates}.
-As an example of the former case, if $\mathbf{Y}$ is a predictor variable (e.g. classification labels), then the MI between $\mathbf{X}$ and $\mathbf{Y}$ indicates the value of $\mathbf{X}$ as a predictor of $\mathbf{Y}$.
-Although $\mathbf{Y}$ is discrete, $f_{XY}=f_{Z}$ is also a density.
-Let $\mathcal{S}_{X}$ be the support of the density $f_{X}$ and $\mathcal{S}_{Y}$ be the support of the probability mass function $f_{Y}$.
-The MI is
+In this section, we extend the results of Section~\ref{sec:MI_est} to general MI estimation when $\mathbf{X}$ and $\mathbf{Y}$ may have a mixture of discrete and continuous components.
+We focus on the most complex case: $\X$ and $\Y$ both have discrete and continuous components.
+The MI between $\X$ and $\Y$ is written in (\ref{eq:MI_mixed}).